giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 ## Introduction

-At Giant Swarm, we automatically configure Dex in management clusters to allow you to authenticate using your own identity providers, towards allowing you to manage your infrastructure using the management cluster's Kubernetes API.
+At Giant Swarm, we automatically configure Dex in Management Clusters to allow you to authenticate using your own identity providers, towards allowing you to manage your infrastructure using the Management Cluster's Kubernetes API.

 For workload clusters - where you run your applications - we do not enforce any specific OpenID Connect (OIDC) tool to enable single sign-on (SSO).
 Here, we're going to detail how to configure [Dex](https://dexidp.io/) in those clusters, to provide SSO using OIDC.